 - The best camping stoves for van life and RVing

 The various types of portable toilets:

 Pros: It looks and feels like a toilet you’d find in your home, small and compact, swivels so you can get comfortable, can be dumped in any toilet or dumping station

 Cons: It’s permanently fixed in your campervan or RV, the waste tank can get heavy, dumping is a yucky chore, you have to deal with chemicals, and it’s the most expensive option

 A cassette toilet is permanently mounted over a portable waste tank in your campervan or RV.
-Some of them attach directly to your rig’s water system to assist in flushing and rinsing the bowl.
-Another model has its own fresh water tank for flushing.
+Some of the portable toilets attach directly to your rig’s water system to assist in flushing and rinsing the bowl.
+Another model has its own freshwater tank for flushing.

 When you’re ready to dump your waste, you go outside your rig to open a side door, where you’ll be able to disconnect the waste tank.
 That tank is either carried or wheeled to the nearest bathroom or dump station.

 This portable toilet comes with a waste tank indicator so you know when to dump.

 Pros: Small and compact, easy to move around, feels like a normal toilet, easy to set up, affordable